ppy/osu-wiki/wiki/Gameplay/Quick_play/en.md

 Beatmaps used in quick play are currently curated by a team of community volunteers.
 The full list of available beatmaps for all modes is publicly available via [this spreadsheet](https://docs.google.com/spreadsheets/d/1ZbvLvHlXH3IF1WgN4YkHqOttO7wG-1Duto-535tqKnQ/edit?gid=0#gid=0).

 Each mode has a mappool curated by community members who are familiar with beatmaps for that mode specifically.
-All beatmaps featured in this mode are Ranked, Approved, or Loved.
+All beatmaps featured in this mode are either Ranked, Approved, or Loved.

 ## FAQ